Jesus the Nazarene

 *God in the Tent.

-The anointing of the Holy Spirit accomplished many of the conversions.
-However, many also came to know from within, or the kingdom within made manifest—the very dawning of the enlightened condition.
 Conversions today are the same, the Holy Spirit (Shekinah) perhaps arriving with power, yet may arrive quietly or with knowledge and certainty.
-The act of conversion leads one to be ‘set apart’ in a similar manner that a Nazarite is set apart (see Nazarite John)—where once sitting (uncommitted), now standing and apart (committed).
-A common Christian reference for those who receive the Holy Spirit becomes a “people set apart,” much like the historical Jewish tradition.
+The act of conversion leads one to be ‘set apart’ in a similar manner that a Nazarite is set apart (see Nazarite John)—where once sitting (uncommitted), now standing and apart, committed.
+A common Christian reference for those who receive the Holy Spirit becomes a “people set apart.”
+Beginning with the historical Jewish tradition of keeping monotheism sacred, that is, not only knowing God is real but now coming into the understanding that He also dwells within, becomes the next level of awakening.

 The terms ‘Father, Son, and Holy Spirit’ were used only by the Essene.
 Neither the Essene nor these terms give attribution to a Triune God, as defined much later in Roman Orthodoxy.
 However, and to be fair, Messiah had not yet become self-evident.
 So, Roman Orthodoxy perceived God from a different viewpoint.
-For them, and to the point of Jesus’ arrival, God’s full identity became finally revealed.
+For them, and to the point of Jesus’ arrival, God’s full identity was finally revealed.
 It seemed clear to them that God in His person, God who anoints or awakens (His Holy Spirit), and the Son who implements and administers unto us, thus Savior, are observed as three different people but united into one.
 Early Essene and Pharisee converts would see Jesus as the Anointed One, Messiah, and observed him as the High Son of God, or sent from the heavenly realms.*

 Ministry